-OverwriteDetination: If we set the property to true, SSIS FTP Task overwrite the existing files in the Destination path.
+OverwriteDetination: If we set the property to true, the SSIS FTP Task overwrites the existing files in the Destination path.

 Click OK to finish configuring the SSIS FTP task receive multiple files package.
 Let’s run and see whether we successfully Copied the files from the FTP Server to the local File System or Not.